-- Residence Hall Staff are encouraged to challenge, and residents are encouraged to report the presence of strangers or uninvited guests in the Residence Halls. - In compliance with University policy, all guests must be properly signed in and escorted by a resident at all times. - Residents are held accountable for their guest's actions.
+- Residence Hall Staff are encouraged to challenge, and residents are encouraged to report the presence of strangers or uninvited guests in the Residence Halls. - In compliance with University policy, all guests must be properly signed in and always escorted by a resident. - Residents are held accountable for their guest's actions.